BlvckBytes/cm-support/README.md

 myExpression: '0..10'
 ```

 While marker-comments like these are great for getting to know the plugin initially, they do tend to add a lot of visual clutter, so keys may also be suffixed with `_M` for markup and `_E` for expressions, as to reduce noise while still ensuring unambiguous highlighting.
-These suffixes also trickle down but personally, I'd really advise against that, making it easier for the user editing the config to know what's what by adding a suffix to each key that is running through `ComponentMarkup`'s parsers.
+These suffixes also trickle down but personally, I'd really advise against that in mixed-key environments, making it easier for the user editing the config to know what's what by adding a suffix to each key that is running through `ComponentMarkup`'s parsers.

 ```yml
 myMarkups: